taladar/icinga2-api/README.md

 Configuration management is not supported yet.

-Retrieving informati on configuration object types is not supported yet.
+Retrieving information on configuration object types is not supported yet.

 Querying config templates is not supported yet.